notpike/The-Fonz/README.md

 *Added TX feture!
 You now have a 'hopfully' working remote!
 (Not Tested Yet, Only compaired to the origional remote) *Improved PIN discovery so it only returns 1 answer

-The Fonz, a friendly passive scanner for finding out which pin is being used for a TouchTunes Jukebox (Gen 2 and above) wireless remote.
+The Fonz, a friendly passive scanner and transmiter for the TouchTunes Jukebox (Gen 2 and above) wireless remote.
 TouchTunes remotes TX at 433.92Mhz, uses ASK/OOK, and uses a pin (000-255) for "security".
 This script was meant to be used with RfCat and the Yard Stick One.

 -=Quick Start Guide=-